 First, look for a well-thought-out mission statement and guiding principles.
-Too many company cultures have been ripped apart by too many priorities.
-Leaders often have a view of what the mission and guiding principles SHOULD be, rather than what they ACTUALLY are.
+Too many company cultures have been ripped apart by too many priorities such as supply chain, data analytics, data visualization, etc. Leaders often have a view of what the mission and guiding principles SHOULD be, rather than what they ACTUALLY are.

 It’s also critically important that leadership walk the walk, not just talk the talk.
 If leadership is preaching one thing but doing the opposite, that’s usually a pretty clear sign that mission and vision aren’t at the center of the company’s strategy.
 If a leader is preaching frugality and saving money, but flying a private jet to meetings, it’s going to be hard to follow their lead or trust what they have to say.

 Building a Winning Accounting Team When Changing CFO Role From Big to Small a Small Organization

 Once you’ve made the switch, it’s time to start building your team and work on a risk management plan, but what should you look for in order to build a winning team, specifically at a small- to mid-size company?
 What should you be seeking out in your hires?

 Jeff and his team have four major criteria that they look for.
 The ability to learn what you don’t know and to have the intellectual curiosity level to learn continually.
 The capability of working independently and having self-motivation.
 Good communication skills and the ability to write a coherent email that gets the point across.
 The proven ability to speak truth to power.
 Can they stand their ground and make their case when it goes against popular opinion?

 But just because you hire a good team, it doesn't mean you’re always going to agree with everyone all of the time.
 Which brings us to the last part of our conversation: How do you build a team to compensate for your own weaknesses, and how do you get comfortable with people who may not always agree with you?